-The management company may decide, with the depositary's consent, to extend a fund's term.
+The management company may decide to extend the fund with the agreement of the depositary.
 The decision must be taken at least three months before expiry of the fund's anticipated term and reported to the unitholders and the AMF.